jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/luis-how-to-publish-app.md

 ---
 title: Publish app - LUIS
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
 description: When you finish building and testing your active LUIS app, make it available to your client application by publishing it to the endpoint.
 services: cognitive-services
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
 author: diberry
 manager: nitinme
 ms.custom: seodec18